ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     non-secure software for handling.

+##### 1.1.3.3 EL3 interrupts

+1.  __CSS=0, TEL3=0__.
+Interrupt is routed to the FEL when execution is in Secure-EL1/Secure-EL0.
+This is a valid routing model as secure software in Secure-EL1/Secure-EL0 is in control of how its execution is preempted by EL3 interrupt and can handover the interrupt to EL3 for handling.

+2.  __CSS=0, TEL3=1__.
+Interrupt is routed to EL3 when execution is in
+    Secure-EL1/Secure-EL0.
+This is a valid routing model as secure software in EL3 can handle the interrupt.

+3.  __CSS=1, TEL3=0__.
+Interrupt is routed to the FEL when execution is in non-secure state.
+This is an invalid routing model as a secure interrupt is not visible to the secure software which violates the motivation behind the ARM Security Extensions.

+4.  __CSS=1, TEL3=1__.
+Interrupt is routed to EL3 when execution is in
+    non-secure state.
+This is a valid routing model as secure software in EL3 can handle the interrupt.

-#### 1.2.4 Mapping of interrupt type to signal
+#### 1.1.4 Mapping of interrupt type to signal
 The framework is meant to work with any interrupt controller implemented by a platform.
-A interrupt controller could generate a type of interrupt as either an FIQ or IRQ signal to the CPU depending upon the current security state.The mapping between the type and signal is known only to the platform.
+A interrupt controller could generate a type of interrupt as either an FIQ or IRQ signal to the CPU depending upon the current security state.
+The mapping between the type and signal is known only to the platform.
 The framework uses this information to determine whether the IRQ or the FIQ bit should be programmed in `SCR_EL3` while applying the routing model for a type of interrupt.
 The platform provides this information through the `plat_interrupt_type_to_line()` API (described in the [Porting Guide]).
-For example, on the FVP port when the platform uses an ARM GICv2 interrupt controller, Secure-EL1 interrupts are signalled through the FIQ signal while Non-secure interrupts are signalled through the IRQ signal.
+For example, on the FVP port when the platform uses an ARM GICv2 interrupt controller, Secure-EL1 interrupts are signaled through the FIQ signal while Non-secure interrupts are signaled through the IRQ signal.
 This applies when execution is in either security state.

+##### 1.1.4.1 Effect of mapping of several interrupt types to one signal
+It should be noted that if more than one interrupt type maps to a single interrupt signal, and if any one of the interrupt type sets __TEL3=1__ for a particular security state, then interrupt signal will be routed to EL3 when in that security state.
+This means that all the other interrupt types using the same interrupt signal will be forced to the same routing model.
+This should be borne in mind when choosing the routing model for an interrupt type.

+For example, in ARM GICv3, when the execution context is Secure-EL1/ Secure-EL0, both the EL3 and the non secure interrupt types map to the FIQ signal.
+So if either one of the interrupt type sets the routing model so that __TEL3=1__ when __CSS=0__, the FIQ bit in `SCR_EL3` will be programmed to route the FIQ signal to EL3 when executing in Secure-EL1/Secure-EL0, thereby effectively routing the other interrupt type also to EL3.

+### 1.2 Assumptions in Interrupt Management Framework
+The framework makes the following assumptions to simplify its implementation.

+1. Although the framework has support for 2 types of secure interrupts (EL3 and Secure-EL1 interrupt), only interrupt controller architectures like ARM GICv3 has architectural support for EL3 interrupts in the form of Group 0 interrupts.
+In ARM GICv2, all secure interrupts are assumed to be handled in Secure-EL1.
+They can be delivered to Secure-EL1 via EL3 but they cannot be handled in EL3.

+2. Interrupt exceptions (`PSTATE.I` and `F` bits) are masked during execution in EL3.

 2. Interrupt management